Stevenleizheng/MEnzMap/README.md

 ```

 ## How to use this pipeline
-The pipeline can be used in two modes: a one-step execution or a stepwise execution.
-Below, I will introduce both usage methods.
+The pipeline can be used in one mode: a stepwise execution.

 ### a stepwise execution
 Attentions: If your CPU and GPU are not installed on the same server, you will need to use the stepwise execution mode.